ahmedelg/Desktop_Tkinter_Python_Encryption_App/README.md

-# Desktop_Tkinter_Python_Encryption_App
+## Desktop_Tkinter_Python_Encryption_App
-an encryption app used to encrypt &amp; decrypt the text plain files
+an encryption app used to encrypt & decrypt the text plain files -- Python
+-- Tkinter (One of the Oldest GUI Packages)